Jurm (1990 film): Music

 The music was composed by Rajesh Roshan and the lyrics were written by Indeevar and Payam Sayeedi.
-An outstanding song from the score is the romantic duet Jab Koi Baat Bigad Jaye sung by Kumar Sanu and Sadhana Sargam but It was unofficial remake of famous old English song - 500 Miles.
+A popular song from the score is the romantic duet Jab Koi Baat Bigad Jaye sung by Kumar Sanu and Sadhana Sargam.
+It is a copy song of "500 Miles" (1963) Whichever sung by Peter, Paul and Mary.
+The song was and is still popular.
+It shows the efforts and hard work of everyone involved.
 The song "Marne Ke Dar Se Mere Dil" was heavily inspired by Madonna's "La Isla Bonita".